Uwe Boll: Films

-In October 2016, during an interview with the Toronto edition of Metro, Boll announced his retirement from filmmaking, chiefly citing the decline of DVD and Blu-ray sales, noting that he has had to use his own money to finance his work since 2005.
+In October 2016, during an interview with the Toronto edition of Metro, Boll announced his retirement from film-making, chiefly citing the decline of DVD and Blu-ray sales, noting that he has had to use his own money to finance his work since 2005.

 As of 2017, he continued to work as a film producer.
 In February 2018, he revealed in his vlog that he intends to return to film and has sent proposals to Netflix.
 However, he no longer wants to finance his projects.

 In November 2018, Boll was the subject of a second documentary film titled Fuck You All: The Uwe Boll Story, directed by Sean Patrick Shaul and produced by Prairie Coast Films, which premiered at the 2018 Whistler Film Festival.
-The film offers insights into Boll's filmmaking journey, capturing the perspectives of those who collaborated with him.
+The film offers insights into Boll's film-making journey, capturing the perspectives of those who collaborated with him.

 In October 2020, Boll decided to return to making films and announced Germany in Winter as his next project in development.

 In 2022, Boll announced that he would be directing and producing Ness, which follows the later part of Eliot Ness's career, and an action thriller titled 12 Hours.

 In February 2023, Variety reported that Boll would be directing and producing the crime drama titled First Shift with Kristen Renton and Gino Anthony Pesi in lead roles, following the journey of two contrasting NYPD officers on their initial day as colleagues.
-At the post-production of First Shift Boll worked with Ethan Maniquis, alongside executive producer Michael Roesch.
-In October, Quiver Distribution picked up Uwe Boll’s crime drama First Shift for the U.S., Canada and selected international territories.
+At the post-production of First Shift, Boll worked with Ethan Maniquis, alongside executive producer Michael Roesch.
+In October, Quiver Distribution picked up Boll's First Shift for the U.S., Canada and selected international territories.

-Uwe Boll appears as himself in the 2023 Romanian film Do Not Expect Too Much from the End of the World.
+Boll appears as himself in the 2023 Romanian film Do Not Expect Too Much from the End of the World.

-As of 2023, Uwe Boll’s estimated net worth is approximately $10 million.
+Discussing the production of his film Citizen Vigilante in a 2026 interview, Boll described the film, starring Armie Hammer, as a politically themed vigilante thriller addressing crime and migration in Europe.
+He stated that it was shot in Croatia and that its initial release was planned for the North American market after it was denied an age certification in Germany.
+Following the release of Citizen Vigilante in late June 2026 and its ban in Germany, the film was promoted by Elon Musk on X, greatly boosting its reach.

+Boll stated that a fourth Rampage film was in development and that an unofficial sequel to House of the Dead, titled 23 Years Later: The Castle of the Dead, was planned with returning cast members after he was unable to reacquire the rights from Sega.
+In July 2026, Boll said he had cancelled Castle of the Dead for legal reasons and because he wants to do a sequel to Citizen Vigilante instead.